-Expungement and Record Sealing
+Expungement and Sealing of Criminal Records

 A criminal record can follow a person for an entire lifetime, affecting his or her ability to find a job, continue with education, or even sign a lease.
 Even if a criminal case does not result in a conviction, a record of an arrest and a criminal prosecution remains.
 It is possible for a person to have records of a criminal case sealed, meaning that no one may view the contents of his or her file without a court order.
 It is also possible, through a process known as expungement, for a person to have the criminal file removed from the public record entirely.
 Laws regarding expungement, including the types of offenses that may be expunged and the procedure for doing so, vary widely from one state to another.